 Like most of the Brittany coast the culture, traditions, and food come from either the sea or from the people who live and work on it.
 For example, that delicious, buttery Kouign Amann that I raved about in Dinan, was created to comfort sailors who had been out on the sea for months and needed something to fatten them up after only having the slimmest of pickings for food.
 The Sentier des douaniers coastal hiking trails were the result of paths created by customs or coastguard officials looking for smugglers with illegal goods (who didn’t want to pay taxes, always a French thing, their detestation for taxes!).

 The city has a history of being rebellious and self-governing and you can throw in some pirates too.
 As you walk through the interwalls (intramural or intra-muros) of Old Town you will find signs, hats, and shirts with the expression: “Ni Français ni Breton, Malouin suis” (which means that I am neither French nor Breton, I am Malouin).
 In fact, the whole region we visited throughout our 10 days in Bretagne is considered Malouin and they are fiercely proud of this fact!
 I love the Breton humor in general, they are very sarcastic and love to make fun of themselves, but always with a ferocious pride.
+My friend Alexine did a walking tour through the town and visited spots I missed, check out her promenade en armoreux.

 Things to Do in Saint-Malo France